smallwat3r/sketch/readme.md

 # Sketch

-I always keep a blank file open in a corner of my window in case I need to quickly note or copy something for later.
+I always keep a blank file open in a corner of my screen in case I need to quickly note or copy something for later.
 But I spend most of my time in my terminal and I've decided to build a simple bash script that will help me save time.

 Sketch is a small productivity script to rapidly generate and access draft files from a unique folder directly from the terminal.